kingyiusuen/reddit-post-classification/docs/getting_started.md

 ## Frontend

-Note that the frontend is built with React.js, so Node.js is required for it to run.
+To open the frontend, use

 ```
 cd frontend
 npm start
 ```

+Note that the frontend is built with React.js, so Node.js is required for it to run.
+You should also start the backend API when the frontend is running; otherwise, the frontend cannot connect to the backend to get the predictions.